w3c/secure-payment-confirmation/bbk-requirements.md

 Therefore, the Web Payments Working Group plans to add a "browser-based key (BBK)" SPC.
 This document endeavors to capture requirements for the BBK functionality.

+## Assumptions

+* A relying party will perform some ID &amp; V process before trusting a (new) BBK.
+That ID &amp; V process might take place before a Web Authentication registration (and thus, if the BBK is returned as part of the Web Authentication registration, the RP would not likely step up the user a second time).
+In the case of a synched passkey, when the RP first sees a BBK on a new user device, in the absence of other trust signals, the RP would likely perform some ID &amp; V process in order to trust the new BBK, and we consider that an acceptable user experience on a new device.

 ## Requirements

 ***Notes:***